When you switch your cat or dog to homemade, nutritious food, you no longer have worry about suspicious ingredients and processed foods.

-However, if you’re following the sage instructions of the Old Farmer’s Almanac, you’ll want to avoid planting the cabbage next to your broccoli because they may attract the same pests.
+However, if you’re following the usage instructions of the Old Farmer’s Almanac, you’ll want to avoid planting the cabbage next to your broccoli because they may attract the same pests.

 And speaking of pests, make sure that your pet doesn’t become one!

-See that your garden is properly fenced or otherwise protected from your curious cat or precocious pup.
+See that your garden is properly fenced and is protected from your curious cat or precocious pup.

 (This is especially important for all you terrier owners out there!)

 Kale is another brassica vegetable that your dog can enjoy.
 Now is the time to begin planning for your kale crop.